Elizabeth Fones: Scandal

-In September 1655, Fones and her family survived an attack by the Hackensack tribe of Indians; however, the Indians set fire to their house and farm, burning both to the ground.
+In September 1655, Fones and her family survived an attack by the Hackensack tribe; however, the Hackensack set fire to their house and farm, burning both to the ground.
 She purchased land in Flushing and Newtown, Queens County on 1 October from Edward Griffin.
 The following year, William Hallett was made "Schout" or chief-official of Flushing.

-Upon the marriage of her daughter Hannah Feake to John Bowne, Fones and William Hallet became Quakers.
+Upon the marriage of her daughter Hannah Feake to John Bowne, 7 May 1656, Hannah Feake and later John Bowne became Quakers.

 Fones' date of death is uncertain and is disputed among historians.
 Her death likely occurred in Newtown, Queens County, New York.
 She was alive in 1668 and her widower remarried in 1674, so it is likely that her death took place in the early 1670s.
+She was likely buried at Hallett's Cove in the Hallet Burying Ground on Long Island.
+The remains were relocated to Mount Olivet Cemetery in 1905.

 Descendants

 Fones has numerous descendants in the United States, including those descending from the marriage of her only child by Henry Winthrop, Martha Johanna, to Thomas Lyon of Byram Neck, Greenwich, Connecticut, whose home, the Thomas Lyon House, is on the National Register of Historic Places.

 Fones' daughter Hannah Feake married John Bowne who was a North American pioneer for religious freedom with the Flushing Remonstrance.
 One of her grandchildren was the painter Robert Feke.
 Through Hannah Feake, Fones' descendant Robert Bowne founded publisher Bowne & Co. in 1775.